Everything You Need To Know About The National Civil Rights Museum In Memphis, TN

 If you can, I suggest going earlier in the morning.
 We got to the museum at around 10:30 AM.
 When we left at around 1 PM, the place was getting busier by the minute.
 You don't want to be caught in the rush!

 This is something that is a recent thing (or at least I feel this way), but security was a pretty big deal.
-I don't feel like my past visits have been this stringent, but security is always a great thing (especially when you are dealing with sensitive issues like civil rights in America.)
+I don't feel like my past visits have been this stringent, but safety is always a great thing (especially when you are dealing with sensitive issues like civil rights in America.)

 To get into the museum, everyone had to go through a metal detector.
 You had to empty your pockets, big purses or bags were checked if necessary, etc. This process makes getting into the museum take a bit longer, but security is essential!